tjelvar-olsson/biologists-guide-to-computing/source/automation-is-your-friend.rst

 Creating a ``Makefile``
 -----------------------

-First of all make sure that you are in the ``S.coelicolor-local-GC-content`` directory created in :doc:`data-analysis`.
+First of all ensure that you are in the ``S.coelicolor-local-GC-content`` directory created in :doc:`data-analysis`.

 .. code-block:: none